react-knowledgeable/notes/content/event-flow.md

 - send out information about talks, links to videos and resources, etc
 - tell people (again) to propose to speak at next month's event

+## Notes

+the notes are meant for noting down things we have in mind that we did well or can be better.

+### #1

+aug 6 2019

+we did well

+- rly very cozy
+- lightning talks are fun and well paced
+- nice discussions (i joined a few)
+- people like the after snack, it can be regular, better planned out and invite more people to join

+we can improve

+- for the intro: we can learn to pace things well, introduce people to what we are doing at each segment, give ample time at each segment make sure people are following
+- the break is intended for questions / discussions / networking, let's promote it not as a restroom break next times 😅
+- we can find place for post event snack beforehand and tell people about it

 ## Discussions

 Popup discussions around the organization of RK